 Family caregiver’s month

 Our millions of all-important but often-overlooked family caregivers get some recognition in November, too!
-National Family Caregivers Month is great month for you to honor any caregivers who you may know – and that includes you.
+National Family Caregivers Month is great month for you to honor any caregivers who you may know – and that includes yourself.

 Using a quality product for incontinence managment to care for your loved one can make all the difference in your workload.
 Egosan wants to do its part by offering 20% off of your first Egosan order with the code 20CAREGIVERS.